cyral-quickstart/quickstart-sidecar-terraform-aws-ec2/README.md

 ## Deployment

-The elements shown in the [architecture diagram](#architecture) are deployed by the [Cyral Sidecar module for AWS EC2](https://registry.terraform.io/modules/cyralinc/sidecar-ec2/aws/latest).
+The elements shown in the architecture diagram above are deployed by the [Cyral Sidecar module for AWS EC2](https://registry.terraform.io/modules/cyralinc/sidecar-ec2/aws/latest).
 The module requires existing VPC and subnets in order to create the necessary components for the sidecar to run.
 In a high-level, these are the resources deployed:

 * EC2
     * Auto scaling group (responsible for managing EC2 instances and EBS volumes)